julelang/manual/src/compiler/directives.md

 The syntax is simple and easy to learn.
 The logical and operator is `&&` and the logical or operator is `||`.
 These are the same as Jule.
 The precedence of these operators is also the same.
 First, the logical or (`||`) operator is evaluated, then the logical and (`&&`) operator is evaluated.
 You also have parentheses.
 The parentheses, of course, are evaluated first.
 In addition to these, the logical not (`!`) operator is also available.

-### Variables
+### Tags

-Here is the list of variables and their existence:
+Here is the list of tags and their existence:

 - `windows`: operating system is windows
 - `darwin`: operating system is darwin